owenfitz/owen-and-some-dudes/README.md

     -(co)applicant ethnicity, (co)applicant race, (co)applicant sex, county, minority population, and census tract number
 - For both models
     - Removed all of the columns where 95% of applicants had no variable
-    - Removed all applications that were action taken was not application accepted or application denied
+    - Removed all applications where action taken was not application accepted or application denied
         - We did not want to include actions like application withdrawn
     - Made our y= application denied
     - Removed entire action taken column from dataframe